johncosper/02-homework-assignment/README.md

 # 02-homework-assignment

-Create a portfolio to show off future work using bootstrap elements
+Creating a responsive portfolio page to highlight future projects using bootstrap elements.